alanorwick/mosaic/README.md

 | **Services** | R | R | *no touchy* |
 | * | - | - | - |

-You can obviously apply your own manifest.yaml with custom perms, but MOSAIC will not fail gracefully if Kubernetes gives it access errors.
+You can obviously modify the manifest.yaml with custom perms, but MOSAIC will not fail gracefully if Kubernetes gives it access errors.
+You also run the risk of giving it more rights than it has now.

 # Workflow / GitOps